 The Company has only one class of equity shares having a par value of INR 10 per share.
 Each shareholder is eligible for one vote per share held and is entitled to participate in dividend.
+The dividend proposed by the Board of Directors is subject to the approval of the shareholders in the ensuing Annual General Meeting.

 In the event of liquidation of the Company, the shareholders are eligible to receive remaining assets of the Company, after distribution of all preferential amounts, in proportion to their shareholding.